manaskallam1903-lgtm/SocialBlocker/README.md

 * Go back into the app and try turning Accessibility on again.

 * Battery Optimization: To prevent the app from being killed by the system, go to Settings -> Apps -> Social Blocker -> Battery and set it to "Unrestricted".

+* Turn play protect back on once the app is installed.